wvwwvwwv/scalable-concurrent-containers/README.md

 - [HashSet](#HashSet) is a concurrent and asynchronous hash set.
 - [HashIndex](#HashIndex) is a read-optimized concurrent and asynchronous hash map.
 - [TreeIndex](#TreeIndex) is a read-optimized concurrent and asynchronous B+ tree.
+- [Bag](#Bag) is a concurrent lock-free unordered collection of instances.
-- [Queue](#Queue) is a generic concurrent lock-free first-in-first-out queue.
+- [Queue](#Queue) is an [EBR](#EBR) backed concurrent lock-free first-in-first-out queue.

 #### Utilities for Concurrent Programming
 - [EBR](#EBR) implements epoch-based reclamation.
 - [LinkedList](#LinkedList) is a type trait implementing a lock-free concurrent singly linked list.

-_See [Performance](#Performance) for benchmark results for the containers._

 ## HashMap

-[HashMap](#HashMap) is a scalable in-memory unique key-value container that is targeted at highly concurrent write-heavy workloads.
+[HashMap](#HashMap) is a scalable hash map that is targeted at highly concurrent write-heavy workloads.
 It uses [EBR](#EBR) for its hash table memory management in order to implement non-blocking resizing and fine-granular locking without static data sharding; *it is not a lock-free data structure, and each access to a single key is serialized by a bucket-level mutex*.
-[HashMap](#HashMap) is optimized for frequently updated large data sets, such as the lock table in database management software.
+[HashMap](#HashMap) is optimized for update-heavy workloads, such as the lock table in database management software.

 ### Examples

-A unique key can be inserted along with its corresponding value, and then the inserted entry can be updated, read, and removed synchronously or asynchronously.
+A unique key can be inserted along with its corresponding value.
+The inserted entry can be updated, read, and removed synchronously or asynchronously.

 ```rust
 use scc::HashMap;